ajchin/ajchin.github.io/index.md

 I am currently a fifth year PhD student at Stanford in the [Department of Statistics](https://statistics.stanford.edu/) working with [Johan Ugander](https://web.stanford.edu/~jugander/).

 On the methodology front, I am interested in the inferential challenges posed by complex data generating processes, such as those found in social science settings.
-Toward that end I have mostly worked on techniques for handling interference and spillover effects using tools from causal inference and machine learning.
+Toward that end I have mostly worked on techniques for testing and estimation in the presence of interference and spillover effects using tools from causal inference and machine learning.
 On the engineering front, I am interested in building scalable, production-quality data science software that enables companies to achieve their business objectives.